-Royal Dutch Shell agreed last week to pay $90 million to settle a U.S. lawsuit brought last year by pension holders following the company's writedown for overbooking oil and natural gas reserves over a five-year period (see NGI, May 31, 2004; Jan.
-12, 2004).
+Royal Dutch Shell agreed Tuesday to pay $90 million to settle a U.S. lawsuit brought last year by pension holders following the company’s writedown for overbooking oil and natural gas reserves over a five-year period (see Daily GPI, May 25, 2004).

-The agreement comes two weeks after federal prosecutors decided not to file criminal charges in the case, citing cooperation by the oil giant, and a month after the company announced revisions to its reserves bookings guidelines (see NGI, June 13).
-Shell also agreed to pay up to $1 million toward the cost of the expenses of the plaintiffs' counsel, New York-based Milberg Weiss.
+The agreement comes two weeks after federal prosecutors decided not to file criminal charges in the case, citing cooperation by the oil giant, and a month after the company announced revisions to its reserves bookings guidelines (see Daily GPI, June 10).
+Shell also agreed to pay up to $1 million toward the cost of the expenses of the plaintiffs’ counsel, New York-based Milberg Weiss.
 Expenses also include the costs of providing notice of the settlement to class members.

-The class action lawsuit, which was filed in July 2004 at a New Jersey federal court, is separate from an out-of-court settlement with the U.S. and British regulators last year, in which Shell agreed to a $151 million fine (see NGI, Sept.
-6, 2004).
+The class action lawsuit, which was filed in July 2004 at a New Jersey federal court, is separate from an out-of-court settlement with the U.S. and British regulators last year, in which Shell agreed to a $151 million fine (see Daily GPI, Aug.
+25, 2004).